Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 A good drawcord will be adjustable so you can cinch it down tight and keep the warmth in, and some even have a hem cinch cord lock to keep it from coming undone.

-Down vs Synthetic Insulation
+How Down and Synthetic Compare for Insulation

-The main difference between down and synthetic insulation is that down feathers are natural while synthetic fibers are man-made.
+The main difference between down and synthetic insulation is that down feathers are natural, while synthetic fibers are man-made.

-Down is made from the soft, inner plumage of ducks or geese and has been used for centuries in everything from sleeping bags to winter clothing.
+Down is made from the soft inner plumage of ducks or geese and has been used for centuries in everything from sleeping bags to winter clothing.

 The main advantages of down feathers are that they’re lightweight, compressible, and very efficient at trapping heat.